turingschool-examples/backend_mod_1_prework/day_0/README.md

 ## Environment Setup

-If this is your first time using a Mac instead of a PC or Linux, then watch [this video](https://www.youtube.com/watch?v=MN0FD8KW2V4) about using a Mac.
+These setup instructions assume that you have completed the setup for Module 0.
+If you haven't done that yet, see [these instructions](http://mod0.turing.io/)

 Before we can do much programming, we need to make sure our machines are properly configured with a functional development environment.
 Let's walk through this process now to make sure we have what we need.
-You can also follow along with [this video](https://www.youtube.com/watch?v=qMkRHW9zE1c)

 Here's what we're going to go over:

-*   Atom -- a text editor.
-Developers need to work with text in a different way than your average MS Word user.
-We'll want a text editor designed for software development.
-*   Terminal -- for interacting with our machine from the command line.
-Fortunately OS X already ships with one.
-*   OS X "Command Line Tools" -- these are some system dependencies needed for some of the tools we will use.
-*   HomeBrew -- a package manager.
-Package managers help us install developer-related programs.
-You can think of it as the "App Store for nerds."
-*   Git -- a version control system (VCS).
-A VCS helps us to save our work, manage different versions, and collaborate with other developers.
+*   Setting up Terminal Access for Atom
+*   Setting up GitHub SSH Keys
-*   Rbenv - a Ruby Version Manager.
+*   Installing Rbenv - a Ruby Version Manager.
 This allow us to install other versions as needed
-*   Ruby -- the programming language we will use extensively in the Backend Program.
+*   Installing Ruby Versions using Rbenv
+*   Forking and Cloning the Prework Repository

 ### Setting Up Terminal Access for Atom